ForkBombers/Enigma/README.md

   * Added a lil more functionality to Enigma:
       * `]play` command to play from queue
       * `]reconnect` to reconnect Enigma to Voice channel
-      * Enigma now checks for Authorized roles and channels
+      * Enigma checks for Authorized roles and channels

 Scope for the future:
   * Make the song recommendations more sophisticated by using content-based recommender systems.
   * User profile integration with bot
-  * Integrating likes and dislikes for profiled users- for potentially personalized recommendations.
   * Broader platform access(ubuntu, Android, iOS etc.)
-  * More functionalitiies for the bot:
+  * More functionalitiies for the bot
-      * Loop and replay features
-      * Move a song within a queue or to the top of the queue
-      * Jump to a specific song in the queue
   * A Dataset suggestion : ['Music Dataset (1950-2019)'](https://www.kaggle.com/datasets/saurabhshahane/music-dataset-1950-to-2019)

 <h1> 📖 Documentation</h1>